mannuelf/mannuelferreira.com_nextjs/_posts/upgrading-my-lenovo-legion.md

 ![lenovo-legion-keyboard-replacement](https://res.cloudinary.com/mannuel/image/upload/f_auto/v1661362090/legion/legion-09.jpg)

-### Is that it? had no idea what I was looking at thinking maybe I should have taken it to a guy.
+### Is that it? had no idea what I was looking at thinking maybe I should have taken it to a guy

 ![lenovo-legion-keyboard-replacement](https://res.cloudinary.com/mannuel/image/upload/f_auto/v1661362090/legion/legion-10.jpg)